Leafwing-Studios/fop-rules/docs/rules/combat/statuses.md

 # Statuses

-Statuses represent things that might occur to the creatures in the game, but do not follow the same rules as conditions or afflictions.
+Statuses represent things that might occur to the creatures in the game, but do not follow the same rules as ailments or afflictions.

 ## Death's Door